King's Lynn to Dereham

 26 July 1997 reopened as the MidNorfolk railway

-Dereham had four platforms and a Locomotive shed, and a turn table.
+Dereham had 4 platforms and a Locomotive shed and a turn table.

 Dereham also had lines running off to Wymondham and wells.

-The line between Wymondham and Dereham is used by the Mid-Norfolk Railway.
+With the line between Wymondham and Dereham used as the mid Norfolk Railway.

-Dereham loco sheds closed in 1955 for steam use and were used to stable Dmu trains until 1968, when it was demolished for a leisure centre.
+Dereham loco sheds closed in 1955 for steam use and used to stable Dmu trains until 1968 when it was demolished for a leisure centre.

-In 2020 a smaller shed was built with funds from the Eu on the part of the site of the old shed.
+In 2020 a smaller shed was built with funds from the Eu on part of the old sheds site.

 King's Lynn trains Mostly arrived and departed from platform 4.

-Platforms 2 & 3 were for through routes to Wells & Wymondham & Norwich.
+With platform 2 & 3 for through routes to Wells & Wymondham & Norwich.

-King's Lynn bound trains arrived from a junction at Dereham and into platform four, as seen from this screenshot from a railway history DVD from Tvp videos.
+King's Lynn bound trains arrived from a junction at Dereham onto the Wells Wymondham line and into platform 4 as seen from this screen shot from a railway history dvd from Tvp videos

 King's Lynn trains would arrive from a junction roughly where the leisure centre was.